lvyuemeng/Noteloom/kernel/ipc/ipc.md

     Safe to drop   Safe to drop   Safe to drop
 ```

-All things should be initiated per process with consistency so we won't lose information while retain the functionality across.
+All things should be initiated **per process** with consistency so we won't lose information while retain the functionality across.

+---

-Refer `Claude`
+> Refer `Claude`

-We have `BufferRegistry` contains `BufferRegistryEntry`:
+We have `BufferRegistry` contains `BufferRegistryEntry` to store the concrete offset for `Queue`.

 ```rust
 #[repr(C)]